maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

 The "Unauthorized" error we got is fine since we are not logged into our Openshift Cluster.

+Component versions may differ; that's OK.

-# Connect to OpenShift cluster
+# 3. Connect to OpenShift cluster

 Login to the cluster using "oc login command"